Tracheo-esophageal puncture

-A tracheo-esophageal puncture (or tracheoesophageal puncture) is a surgically created hole between the trachea (windpipe) and the esophagus (the tubal pathway between the throat and the stomach) in a person who has had a total laryngectomy, a surgery where the larynx (voice box) is removed.
+A tracheo-esophageal puncture (or tracheoesophageal puncture) is a surgically created hole between the trachea (windpipe) and the esophagus (food pipe) in a person who has had a total laryngectomy, a surgery where the larynx (voice box) is removed.
 The purpose of the puncture is to restore a person’s ability to speak after the vocal cords have been removed.
-This involves creation of a fistula between trachea and oesophagus, puncturing the short segment of tissue or “common wall” that typically separates these two structures.
+This involves creation of a fistula between the trachea and the esophagus, puncturing the short segment of tissue or “common wall” that typically separates these two structures.
 A voice prosthesis is inserted into this puncture.
-The prosthesis keeps food out of the trachea but lets air into the esophagus for oesophageal speech.
+The prosthesis keeps food out of the trachea but lets air into the esophagus for esophageal speech.